React Native SDK - Fetch

 }

-To activate DataDome module, add the datadome option in fetch requests.
+To enable the interceptor from DataDome, add the datadome option in fetch requests.

 fetch("https://jsonplaceholder.typicode.com/posts/1", {